 Independent Consultant: Pursuant to its Charter, the Committee has the sole authority to retain and terminate the services of any outside compensation advisers to the Committee.
-For fiscal 2016, the Compensation Committee retained Exequity L.L.P. to provide advice to the Committee on general program design and best practices, as well as to assist the Committee in determining the relationship between the programs and the levels of compensation paid to our executive officers and directors to the Peer Group companies identified above.
+For fiscal 2017, the Compensation Committee retained Exequity L.L.P. to provide advice to the Committee on general program design and best practices, as well as to assist the Committee in determining the relationship between the programs and the levels of compensation paid to our executive officers and directors to the Peer Group companies identified above.
 Exequity L.L.P. reported directly to the Committee and neither Exequity L.L.P. nor any of its affiliates provide any other services to the Company, its management or executive officers.
 The Compensation Committee has assessed the work performed by Exequity L.L.P. and has determined both that Exequity L.L.P. is independent, and that its work did not raise any conflict of interest.
 While Exequity L.L.P. performed the general competitive review, as requested by the Committee, Exequity L.L.P. did not determine the amount or form of compensation with respect to McCormick's executive officers.

 CEO Recommendations: The compensation of every McCormick employee, including each Named Executive Officer, is influenced in large part by the responsibilities of the position and the need to ensure that employees having similar job responsibilities are paid equitably, with consideration for individual performance.
-For fiscal 2016, Messrs.
-Kurzius and Wilson provided recommendations to the Compensation Committee with respect to the base salary amounts, performance targets for the annual and long-term incentive programs, and any adjustments to the value of long-term awards for each Named Executive Officer (other than themselves).
-These recommendations were based on the Market Group data reviewed by the Committee and Messrs.
-Kurzius and Wilson's assessment of the executive's relative experience, overall performance, and impact on the accomplishment of McCormick's financial goals and strategic objectives during the prior year.
-While the Compensation Committee took Messrs.
-Kurzius and Wilson's recommendations under advisement, it independently evaluated the pay recommendations for each executive officer and made all final compensation decisions in accordance with its formal responsibilities as defined in its Charter.
+For fiscal 2017, Mr. Kurzius provided recommendations to the Compensation Committee with respect to the base salary amounts, performance targets for the annual and long-term incentive programs, and any adjustments to the value of long-term awards for each Named Executive Officer (other than himself).
+These recommendations were based on the Market Group data reviewed by the Committee and Mr. Kurzius' assessment of the executive's relative experience, overall performance, and impact on the accomplishment of McCormick's financial goals and strategic objectives during the prior year.
+While the Compensation Committee took Mr. Kurzius' recommendations under advisement, it independently evaluated the pay recommendations for each executive officer and made all final compensation decisions in accordance with its formal responsibilities as defined in its Charter.

 The Company's CEO does not make any recommendations as to his own compensation and such decisions are made solely by the Compensation Committee.
-The Compensation Committee determined Messrs.
-Kurzius and Wilson's compensation, including base salary, performance targets and the value of the annual and long-term awards privately in executive session.
+The Compensation Committee determined Mr. Kurzius' compensation, including base salary, performance targets and the value of the annual and long-term awards privately in executive session.

-Aside from the Company's CEO, no executive officer of McCormick determined or recommended the amount or form of executive or director compensation to the Committee during fiscal 2016.
+Aside from the Company's CEO, no executive officer of McCormick determined or provided the Committee with recommendations regarding the amount or form of executive or director compensation to the Committee during fiscal 2017.